Major Conservation Projects

 Northern Rangelands Trust, Kenya

+One of the many conservancies of the Northern Rangelands Trust, the Oklahoma City Zoo has been working with the Lekirruki Conservation Trust.
 Due to its diverse landscape, Lekurruki Conservation Trust is home to many different species of wildlife and plants.
 Large herds of buffalo and elephant are common within the conservation area with one herd of elephant estimated at 450 individuals.

 Elephants in Africa face critical threats, including intense poaching, disease, predation, and dramatic loss of habitat.
-In the past 25 years, the in situpopulation of African elephants has fallen from 1.6 million to less than 500,000 - a decline of more than 100 elephants each day.
+In the past 25 years, the in situ population of African elephants has fallen from 1.6 million to less than 500,000 - a decline of more than 100 elephants each day.

 The Jatun Sacha Foundation is an Ecuadorian non-governmental and non-profit organization dedicated to the conservation of ecosystems of Ecuador.
 For more than 25 years, the Foundation has been promoting and preserving Ecuador’s biodiversity and improving the quality of life of local communities through technical training, scientific research, environmental education at national and international level, community development, and sustainable resource management.
 Conservation initiatives and action take place within the Foundation’s five ecological reserves in an array of habitats including tropical forest, montane forest, cloud forest, rainforest, mangroves and dry forest.
 The OKC Zoo is funding the development of the Management Center of Amazonian Fauna at Jatun Sacha Biological Station, located in the Amazon province of Napo, Ecuador, with a focus on wildlife rescue and endangered species breeding.
 The Center will be a safe home for the animals and serve as a research center to study the natural behavior of these species.

 For more information on the 5 ecological reserves, click below: